GrinonBarrett/Taksidos/Core Rules/Creatures/Wolf, Common.md

 ### Wolf, Common
 These beasts can, in one form or another, be found in almost any wild part of the world.
 The are often found solitary or in family groups.
-In groups, they will pursue a for to run it down and allow other members to flank them for the finish.
+In groups, they will pursue a foe to run it down and allow other members to flank them for the finish.
 Their collective noun is a pack.

 **Creature Type**: Wolves are Beasts.